rpm-software-management/dnf/doc/api_cli.rst

 :mod:`dnf.cli` is a part of DNF that contains code handling the command line tasks for DNF, like for instance ``dnf install emacs``, and outputs the results to the terminal.
 It is usually of no interest for DNF extension applications, but some parts of it described here can be used by the :doc:`api_plugins` to hook up custom commands.

+When packaging your custom command, we recommend you to define a virtual provide in the form of ``Provides: dnf-command(<alias>)`` in the spec file.
+See :ref:`the virtual provides usage <command_provides-label>` for the details.

 .. exception:: CliError

     Signals a CLI-specific problem (reading configuration, parsing user input, etc.).
 Derives from :exc:`dnf.exceptions.Error`.